 Acceptance requires the reflection of your actions of life to complete.

-To Accept Others
+Step 3: Accept Others

 If a person cannot accept others, then in reflection that means seeing something personal and within one’s own life which cannot be accepted.

-The above statement has several important fallout’s.
+The above statement has several vital points.

-- When having trouble finding acceptance in oneself, then start by accepting others… the process of reflection leads to acceptance…
+- When having trouble finding acceptance in oneself, then start by accepting others.
+The process of reflection leads to acceptance.

-- If having trouble finding acceptance in others, then start by accepting yourself… the process of reflection leads to acceptance…
+- If having trouble finding acceptance in others, then start by accepting yourself.
+The process of reflection leads to acceptance.

-As a side note all of this doesn’t mean when someone is doing something terrible to do nothing.
-We accept that being a living being, we are comprised of our actions.
+As a side note, all of this doesn’t mean when someone is doing something terrible to do nothing.
+We accept that being a living being; we are comprised of our actions.
 This means tone proactive in your actions to make a difference.
 It means as social beings we are required to add in our actions to balance out society itself.

 Living a life of acceptance doesn’t mean to live a life of no action at all.